 Best known for his new wave synth pop hit “Cars,” Gary Numan’s greatest success in decades was his 2013 “Splinter (Songs from a Broken Mind)” album.
-Having felt pressure to follow it up, it was actually Donald Trump that provided the creative spark behind his new “Savage (Songs from a Broken World).”
-Gary Numan recently embarked on a US tour, and before heading out took a few minutes to talk about the new release and what audiences can expect from live shows.
+Having felt pressure to follow it up, it was actually Donald Trump that provided the creative spark behind latest, “Savage (Songs from a Broken World).”

 There seems to be a strong concept behind “Savage (Songs from a Broken World)”.
 Did you have the idea in mind when you first started working on it, or did it evolve out of the songwriting?